Jolak5/kanban-copy/books/m2_plain_js_classes.md

 - Use JavaScript `classes` instead of `objects` and `arrays`.
   - You can use objects and arrays, but do it *inside* classes.
-- Create class `methods` to add and remove books
+- Create class `methods` to add and remove books.
-- Keep all functionality of the application
+- Keep all functionality of the application.
+- Don't use any library or framework, use only plain JavaScript.

 ### Need a big picture?